Sankar Datta: Background

 Having started his journey as a Spearhead Team Leader organizing soybean farmers in central parts of India, he continued working with small rural producers as part of the founding teams of BASIX/ Indian Grameen Services along with Vijay Mahajan, Deep Joshi, and PRADAN, two notable livelihood promotion and support institutions of India before joining the university.

 He was also the member of faculty of Institute of Rural Management Anand, as well as policy forums such as Working Group of the Planning Commission (India) for the 12th Five-Year Plan (India).

 Datta is known in India's development domain for his work in the area of Livelihoods.

 Early life

-Sankar Datta was born February 17, 1958, in Jamshedpur, Bihar, India.
+Sankar Datta was born 17 February 1958, in Jamshedpur, Jharkhand (it was Bihar then), India.
 He spent his early childhood in Bihar.
 He did his schooling from Patha Bhavana, Santiniketan.

 Academic background

 Datta's early school education was done at Patha Bhavana, Viswa Bharati, Santiniketan, an institution founded by Rabindranath Tagore.
 He completed his post-graduation in Rural Management from Institute of Rural Management Anand, after completing his graduation in Agriculture (B Sc Ag & AH) from G. B. Pant University of Agriculture and Technology.
 He did his Ph.D on Factors Affecting Performance of Village Level Organisations in the area of Economics from Sardar Patel University.
 After that he pursued higher studies in Agribusiness management from the Cornell University.